oracle-quickstart/oci-kubernetes-monitoring/README.md

 If you have modified values.yaml provided in helm chart directly, we recommend you to identify all the changes and move them to override_values.yaml and follow the instructions provided in install or upgrade sections under [this](#helm).
 We recommend you to use override_values.yaml for updating values for any variables or to incorporate any customisations on top of existing values.yaml.

-If you are already using a separate values.yaml for your customisations, you still need to compare 2.x vs 3.x variable heirarchy and make the necessary changes accordingly.
+If you are already using a separate values.yaml for your customisations, you still need to compare 2.x vs 3.x variable hierarchy and make the necessary changes accordingly.

 <details>
   <summary>Examples</summary>